Deep Multi-agent Reinforcement Learning for Highway On-Ramp Merging in Mixed Traffic: Priority-based Safety Enhancement

 After the action of the vehicle $\mathcal{P}_t[0]$ is decided, its trajectory can be (re-)generated.
 Then vehicle $\mathcal{P}_t[0]$ is removed from the list and the second highest becomes the first, i.e., $\mathcal{P}_t[i]\leftarrow \mathcal{P}_t[i+1],\,i=1,2,\cdots$.
 Then the same safety-check procedure discussed above is applied to the vehicle corresponding to new $P_t[0]$, except that when determining collisions, instead of using actions from the last step to generate the trajectories, the motion primitives of the higher-priority vehicles (those who have been processed through the safety check procedure) with the safety-proved actions are used.
 The procedure will continue until the priority list $\mathcal{P}_t$ is emptied.
 The details of the proposed priority-based safety supervisor are given in Algorithm~\ref{algo:safety_supervisor}.

 \begin{remark} The priority-based safety supervising scheme can be realized through vehicle-to-infrastructure \cite{chou2009feasibility} (V2I) communication where a central communication station near the ramp can observe the HDVs and communicate with the AVs.
 At each discrete time $t$, the infrastructure agent will determine the priority scores for the AVs based on the observed traffic.
 AVs send their exploratory actions to the infrastructure and Algorithm~1 is then performed to generate the updated, safe actions for the AVs.
-As Algorithm 1 is sequential and thus computationally efficient (approximately $6~ms$ for the safety supervisor with $T_n = 7$ to make a decision), with reasonable computation power at the infrastructure, it is expected that the algorithm can be implemented in real-time, i.e., providing updated controls within one sampling time step.
+As Algorithm 1 is sequential and thus computationally efficient (approximately $28.13~ms$ for the safety supervisor with $T_n = 8$ to make a decision in the \textit{Hard} traffic model, see Table~\ref{tab:safety_supervisor} in Section V-C), with reasonable computation power at the infrastructure, it is expected that the algorithm can be implemented in real-time, i.e., providing updated controls within one sampling time step.
 For future real deployment, some further computation optimization can be performed to improve the computational efficiency, which is left for our future work. \end{remark}

 \begin{remark} The prediction horizon $T_n$ is an important hyper-parameter in the safety-enhancement scheme.
 If $T_n$ is too small, the safety supervisor is ``short-sighted'' and can lead to no feasible solutions after a few steps.
 On the other hand, if $T_n$ is too large, the uncertainty of HDVs (the actual vehicle motion in the simulation has noisy perturbations from the human driver models used to predict the trajectories) are propagated and the results tend to be conservative in order to guarantee the safety in a large horizon.
 In our work, we use cross-validations and find that $T_n=8$ or $9$ is the best choice (see e.g., Fig.~\ref{fig:plot_reward_safety} and Table~\ref{tab:safety_supervisor}). \end{remark}